Deferral of Payment of Court Fees

 - the need to file the document is so urgent that it overrides the requirement to pay the filing fee before the document is filed; or

-- considering the financial circumstances of the person liable to pay the fee, it would be oppressive or otherwise unreasonable to require payment of the fee as required by the Federal Court and Federal Circuit Court Regulation 2012;
+- considering the financial circumstances of the person liable to pay the fee, it would be oppressive or otherwise unreasonable to require payment of the fee as required by the Federal Court and Federal Circuit and Family Court Regulations 2012;

 - the person liable to pay the fee is represented by a lawyer who is not charging the person for work done in relation to the proceeding.